Aletheia by Lonia AI

 - Section 508

-- On-Device Processing
+- On-Device AI

-- No Cloud Storage
+- No Cloud Document Storage

 - Free Tier Forever